I'm a husband, father of five, and an ordained minister. I am passionate about seeing laypeople learn to study the word of God themselves.

 - constructing a homiletical outline, useful for teaching and preaching,

-- better understanding of the passage overall due to its structure.
+- a better understanding of the passage overall due to its structure.

 Block diagramming is also a very flexible study method.
 Because there are only two main rules to adhere to it is customizable enough for the user to decide how far to break down each passage and which phrases (other than the main phrases) are worth sectioning off and emphasizing.